johnyob/ocaml-raytracer/README.md

 OCaml's module system and algebraic data types; in an attempt to generalize the interfaces of components within a raytracer.

-Some features of the ray tracer:
+Some features of the raytracer:
 - Surfaces: Spheres and planes.
 - Materials: Lambertian, Metallic and Dielectric materials.
 - Camera: Defined using a viewer, view plane and projection.